chengyi-chris/UPure/README.md

 Please read the documents at [USB](https://github.com/microsoft/Semi-supervised-learning) and install the corresponding packages.

 ### Detailed Description
-#### Please follow these steps to replace the specified files  into USB.
+#### Please follow these steps to replace the specified files in USB.
 1. Files located in the **datasets** folder should be replaced with those found at:
 ```Semi-supervised-learning/semilearn/semilearn/datasets/cv_datasets/```